 The Legislative Branch and Executive Branch Committee concludes that Article XI should be amended to include Congressional redistricting as an additional duty of the redistricting commission assigned to draw legislative district lines commencing after the 2020 federal Census.
-The committee recommends the proposed joint resolution titled "LR 131 0157" (as attached), or a substantially-similar proposed joint resolution, be adopted as the method by which the committee's recommendation is fulfilled.
+The committee recommends the proposed joint resolution titled "LR 131 0157" (provided as Attachment A), or a substantially-similar proposed joint resolution, be adopted as the method by which the committee's recommendation is fulfilled.